 Once you’ve selected your topic, it’s time to get to work crafting your argument.
 Preparation for a persuasive speech or essay involves some key steps, which we’ve outlined for you below.

 1. Research your topic.
 Read widely and smartly.
 Stick to credible sources, such as peer-reviewed articles, published books, government reports, textbooks, and news articles.
-The right sources and data will be necessary in helping you establish your authority.
-Take notes as you go.
+The right sources and data will be necessary to help you establish your authority.
+As you go, take notes on the details and nuances of your topic as well as potential counterarguments.
+Research the counterarguments, too.

-2. Create an Outline.
+3. Create an outline.
 Your outline should include an introduction with a thesis statement, a body that uses evidence to elaborate and support your position while refuting any counterarguments, and a conclusion.
 The conclusion will both summarize the points made earlier and serve as your final chance to persuade your audience.

-3. Write Your Speech.
-Use your outline to help you, as well as the data you’ve collected.
+4. Write your speech.
+Use your outline to help you as well as the data you’ve collected.
 Remember: this is not dry writing; this writing has a point of view, and that point of view is yours.
-Use anecdotes and examples to back up your argument.
+Accordingly, use anecdotes and examples to back up your argument.
 The essential components of this speech are logos (logic), ethos (credibility), and pathos (emotion).
-The ideal speech will use all three of these functions to draw the audience in and engage them.
+The ideal speech will use all three of these functions to engage the audience.

 Good Persuasive Speech Topics—Final Thoughts